 Pursuant to the Warrant Agreement, the Company is required to file the Common Shelf Registration Statement under the Securities Act covering the issuance of shares of Common Stock to the holders of the Warrants upon exercise of the Warrants by the holders thereof and to use its reasonable efforts to cause the Common Shelf Registration Statement to be declared effective on or before 180 days after the date of this Prospectus and to remain effective, subject to certain exceptions, until the earlier of (i) such time as all Warrants have been exercised and (ii) the Expiration Date.
-Under certain circumstances, the Company will be required to file a Demand Registration Statement.
 See "Description of Warrants--Registration Rights."